zdellaert/ZD_Putnam_Lab_Notebook/_posts/2025-08-13-Switch-Free-TimeSeries-Library-Prep-Test.md

 - Did 21 cycles when I meant to do 19 - could be the cause of the dimers.
 However, concentration is lower than ideal.
 I wonder if increasing or **decreasing** the RNA input amount could help...

-### Convert library concentration from ng/μL to nM
+#### Do we have enough to sequence?
+Let's Convert library concentration from ng/μL to nM

 First, library concentrations were converted from ng/μL to nM using the [equation](https://knowledge.illumina.com/library-preparation/dna-library-prep/library-preparation-dna-library-prep-reference_material-list/000001240):